Physical Therapy and Rehabilitation DisciplinesFaculty-Led | Health Science Tanzania

-This program provides an opportunity for Occupational Therapy (OT), Physical Therapy (PT) and Speech and Language Pathology (SLP) students to engage in their fields of study within a developing-country context.
-Participants will explore the similarities and differences of therapy practice in Tanzania compared with those in their country of study.
-As students spend time with local professionals and health workers, they will gain valuable insight into different practices and methodologies that are more effectively implemented in developing countries, utilizing locally-available knowledge and resources.
-Participants will experience the vibrancy and warmth of Tanzanian people from all walks of life as they immerse themselves in the culture.
+This faculty-led program provides an opportunity for rehabilitation therapists in training (Occupational Therapy, Physical Therapy and Speech & Language Pathology students) to engage with their fields of study within an emerging country context.
+Participants will be able to compare and contrast the similarities and differences of therapy practice in Tanzania with their country of origin/study.
+As students spend time with local professionals and health workers, they will gain valuable insight into different practices and methodologies that are effective in developing countries while utilizing locally available knowledge and resources.

-- Understand the challenges faced within this aspect of healthcare in Tanzania
+- Demonstrate the ability to holistically contextualize the challenges of healthcare and disability in Tanzania

-- Assist and learn from people and organizations that are dedicated to providing education, vocational training and employment for people with disabilities
+- Broaden professional perspectives through mentorship from people and organizations that are dedicated to providing education, vocational training and employment for people with disabilities

-- Gain experience assisting professionals with their patients in a cross-cultural environment
+- Develop empathy and cross-cultural responsiveness through assisting professionals with their patients in a multilingual, cross-cultural environment

 Kristen is a Doctor of Physical Therapy practicing in the United States.
 She grew up in New York, but her love of the mountains and outdoors brought her to Washington State.
 Kristen’s passion in rehabilitation and medicine is pediatrics, yet she has experience working with a variety of populations.
 She volunteered in Tanzania as a licensed Physical Therapist for the first time in April 2016, and her passion for teaching and traveling has inspired her to continue leading educational modules and programs abroad.